 In the case of M&A activity (and state aid decisions), the decisions taken by competition authorities to mitigate the effects at airports often include the allocation of slot remedies.
-While welcome in principle, the results can sometimes be sub-optimal for the use of airport capacity, due to the requirements i.a. for the airline receiving remedy slots to continue operating certain routes which may not fit with its business plan nor that of the airport.
+While welcome in principle, the results can sometimes be sub-optimal for the use of airport capacity due to the requirements, i.a., for the airline receiving remedy slots to continue operating specific routes which may not fit with its business plan nor that of the airport.
 This can lead to the airline doing the minimum to maintain historic rights until such a time as it may repurpose the slot.
-Decisions taken in these situations should be consistent and effective, and avoid the creation of two parallel slot allocation systems - one the classic administrative method carried out by slot coordinators, and the other emanating from competition authorities.
+Decisions taken in these situations should be consistent and effective and avoid creating two parallel slot allocation systems - one the classic administrative method carried out by slot coordinators and the other emanating from competition authorities.

-In the case of bankruptcies, the Slot Regulation should contain reasonable deadlines for notice and appeal periods, since the insolvency procedures at court can be slow and therefore slots may be held by the coordinator for long periods of time.
-Slots should be returned to the coordinator no later than sixty days from the date that the airline has operated its last flight, so that potentially scarce airport capacity may be released to other airlines.
+In the case of bankruptcies, the Slot Regulation should contain reasonable deadlines for notice and appeal periods since the insolvency procedures at court can be slow.
+Therefore, slots may be held by the coordinator for long periods.
+Slots should be returned to the coordinator no later than sixty days from the date the airline has operated its last flight so that potentially scarce airport capacity may be released to other airlines.
 In the meantime, the affected slots should be released to other airlines on a non-historic basis.
-Series operated on a nonhistoric basis will be awarded with priority over new requests in the subsequent equivalent season, if not requested by the recovered airline or its legal successor.
+Series operated on a non-historic basis will be awarded priority over new requests in the subsequent equivalent season if not requested by the recovered airline or its legal successor.
 Coordinators should be able to withdraw the slot from the airline for good if the 60-day timeframe is not respected.
-Administrators, operating under national bankruptcy laws, should be prevented from circumventing the regular procedure for slot allocation carried out by the independent coordinator who has the exclusive responsibility for the allocation and management of slots.
-It should be remembered that slots are, in their essence, a permission and obligation to use airport infrastructure, initially allocated at no cost to the airline, and not intended as an asset of the airline.
+Administrators operating under national bankruptcy laws should be prevented from circumventing the regular procedure for slot allocation carried out by the independent coordinator, who has exclusive responsibility for allocating and managing slots.
+It should be remembered that slots are, in essence, permission and obligation to use airport infrastructure, initially allocated at no cost to the airline and not intended as an airline asset.